cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/azure_arm_basics.md

 ## Step 4: Upload, deploy, and install the blueprint

 A Cloudify blueprint is a general purpose model for describing systems, services, or any orchestrated object topology.
 Blueprints are represented as descriptive code (yaml files) and typically stored and managed as part of the source repository.
-The azure infrastructure blueprint is available [here](https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/azure.yaml).
+The azure-arm infrastructure blueprint is available [here](https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/azure-arm.yaml).

 Uploading a blueprint to Cloudify can be done by direct upload or by providing the link in the code repository.
 The flow is (1) upload the blueprint (2) deploy the blueprint - this generates a model in the Cloudify DB (3) Run the install workflow to apply the model to the infrastructure.